See a list of chapters.

 somebody, and the intolerable dead stare seems to weigh you down.

-During the tete-a-tete, one thinks involuntarily of the
+During the visit one thinks involuntarily of the

 an implacable smile and a devouring jaw.